Accreditation LogoAristAI Logo

 How the data should be understood

-Aggregate and external datasets should strengthen reviewer understanding, not replace evidence validation or policy judgment.
+4. Aggregate and external datasets should strengthen reviewer understanding, not replace evidence validation or policy judgment.

 Value to reviewers and administrators

-Bringing these datasets together helps reduce repetitive manual searching and gives staff a stronger starting point for program review.
+Bringing these datasets together reduces repetitive manual searching and gives staff a stronger starting point for program review.
+The platform summarizes, compares, and organizes evidence across sources so teams can see where records align, where they conflict, and where more verification is needed.